-Module code: IOPP877 Year module NQF level 9 Module name: Psychology and Work-related Wellbeing
+Module name: Psychology and Work-related Wellbeing

-- Understand and explain the business alignment of Human Resource management and well-being by considering good corporate governance and the SABPP HR System Standards Model. - Explain the shift in focus of work-related well-being and health care. - Apply knowledge of work-related well-being in the work context. - Explain and understand the Job Demands-Resources model of work-related well-being in the framework of the SABPP HR System Standards Model. - Understand, outline and provide interventions for different important work-related well-being constructs. - Understand and apply a process for individual well-being feedback.
+• Understand and explain the business alignment of Human Resource management and well-being by considering good corporate governance and the SABPP HR System Standards Model.

+- Explain the shift in focus of work-related well-being and health care. - Apply knowledge of work-related well-being in the work context. - Explain and understand the Job Demands-Resources model of work-related well-being in the framework of the SABPP HR System Standards Model. - Understand, outline and provide interventions for different important work-related well-being constructs. - Understand and apply a process for individual well-being feedback.